msa-em/nanocartography/nanocartography.md

 :::{figure} ./images/image39.tiff
 :name: fig31

-Figure 31: Schematics illustrating a protocol for determining the grain boundary physical orientation relationship to the adjacent crystalline grains.
+Schematics illustrating a protocol for determining the grain boundary physical orientation relationship to the adjacent crystalline grains.
 At α,β:0,0 the boundary is \~10° from an edge on condition with the boundary oriented 38° from the α tilt axis.
 The